| 1 | Common garter snake |

 The largest garter snake of the USA, but also the most endangered.
 Giant garter snakes can reach 162.6cm, and exclusively inhabit the Sacramento and San Joaquin valleys of California.
 As of 2022, just 10% of their 19th century ranges remain.

 This is a strongly aquatic species which once roamed freely around unending marshlands, which have long since been absorbed by agriculture.
-Their only saving grace is that Sacramento is now covered with rice paddies, which are semi-flooded and have numerous water drainage channels, making them a perfect mimic of their true habitat.
+The only thing holding the giant garter snake back from ultimate doom is that Sacramento is now covered with rice paddies, which are semi-flooded and have numerous water drainage channels, making them a perfect mimic of its natural habitats.

 Giant garter snakes correlate closely with one plant: long strands of tule.
 Their favourite marshes are ones with heavy borders of vegetation, but also gaps they can slither through, in order to inspect dry land.